Skip to Content

 • Wood that crumbles when pressed

-• Blistering paint or bubbling surfaces
+• Bubbling paint or blistered surfaces that resemble moisture damage

-Swarmers and Discarded Wings
+3) Swarmers and Discarded Wings

-• Winged reproductives may appear in spring or early summer, often near windows, door frames, or porch lights.
-After swarming, they shed their wings, leaving small piles of wings behind.
+• Winged reproductives may appear in spring or early summer, often near windows, door frames, vents, or porch lights.

 How to Prevent Subterranean Termites in Idaho Homes